We offer three schemes:

 By March 1st, you must have submitted a daycare timetable for April 1st to April 15th and one by March 15th at the latest, for a daycare timetable spanning April 16th to April 30th.

 The daycare institution plans staff working hours according to when the children are present.
-Therefore, it is important that you adhere to the agreed daycare arrival and departure times.
+Therefore, you must adhere to the agreed daycare arrival and departure times.

 An example: